jillesvangurp/es-kotlin-client/README.md

   source(query)
 }

-// prints 100, hits is a Sequence<TestModel>
-// Note: calling count consumes the sequence.
-If you want to use the sequence again, you have to do another search assert(results.hits.count()).isEqualTo(100l)
+// Note: this consumes the sequence.
+If you want to use the sequence again, you have to do another search results.hits.forEach {
+    println(it.message)
+}
 ```

 The `ScrollingSearchResults` implementation that is returned takes care of fetching all the pages, clearing the scrollId at the end, and of course mapping the hits to TestModel